Attendance

 Therefore, to avoid these steps we have a tiered response to pupils who arrive late to school (beyond 8.30am):

-First late = email home and students receive an R20 - a 20-minute detention that day
+First late = email home from the attendance officer and students receive an R20 detention the same day.

-Second late = email home students receive an R40 - a 40 minute detention the same day.
+Second late = email home from the attendance officer, call home their tutor to discuss if there are concerns + students receive an R40 detention the same day.

 It is important to note, that parents are responsible for communicating any concerns with the school so that we are able to put in place the right support for children.
-Please contact their Head of Year or Susan Seymour or Natalie Mills if you seek further support
+Please contact their Head of Year or Natalie Mills if you seek further support

-Of course there may be times when your child has to miss school because they are ill.
+There may be times when your child has to miss school because they are ill.
 This is to be expected and for this you should follow the school procedure for notifying illness.
+However, in order to provide further guidance for parents/carers as to what would be considered an unauthorised absence we have provided the following guidance:

 Children may also have to attend a medical or dental appointment in school time.
 All appointments are requested to be made outside of the school day wherever possible but if an appointment has to be made during the school day, we expect the student to be in before and/or after the appointment, depending on the time.
 If a student is absent for the full day we will mark them as unauthorised for either the AM or PM roll call.